SteveUCF/IDS6938-SimulationTechniques/Homework1/Readme.md

 ##Yes, the jello cube behaves realistically.
 I used RK4.

  How would you model and simulate water (in terms of a continuous simulation)?
 ##I would use jello spheres.
-I would make lots of them and make them relatively very small and adjust the collision so that there would be slight bounciness and this response would act as a way to stick to each other.
+I would make lots of them and make them relatively very small.
+I would adjust the collision so that there would be slight bounciness and this response would act as a way to stick to each other.

 ##Part 4: Final Report